Train up a child in the way he should go: and when he is old, he will not depart from it.

 What is child training?
 It is a consistent example of righteous living that the child can first feel and then observe as they grow up.
 It is teaching the existence of God and the absolute authority of the Bible.
 It is enforcing God’s rules and parental authority strictly and severely.
 It is teaching by reproof and the rod.
 It is teaching by repetition throughout the day.
 It is using both positive and negative reinforcement for behavior.
 It is a very open relationship with children, allowing them to know you and learning them well.

 What is not child training?
 Yelling is not child training.
 Sending them to a Christian school is only a weak part of child training.
 Browbeating or nagging them is not child training.
 Spurts of rules and punishment are not child training.
 “Time out” is not child training.
 Playing catch in the yard is not child training.
 Sesame Street is not child training.
 Putting the mother in charge is not child training.
 Rocking them tenderly is not child training.
-Giving them an allowance without hard labor is not child training.
+Giving them an allowance without labor is not child training.

 Let the righteous arise!
 Every godly parent should seize this proverb as his own and get to work.
 Godly and wise descendants are one sentence away (with a little regular effort).
-Give a reasonable and consistent effort, and trust the Lord for the rest (Ps 127:1-2).
+Make a reasonable and consistent investment, and trust the Lord for the rest (Ps 127:1-2).
 He can multiply a few loaves and fishes to feed a great multitude with much left over.
 He can bless your efforts to bear the fruit of righteous children, who will rejoice your heart.
 There is no reason to be defeated; there is every reason to be elated.
 God be with you.